Divorce & Separation

 In addition to the traditional divorce, we can also offer the Collaborative approach.
-What really matters to us is that you get the service that you need to sort things about in the best way possible.
+What really matters to us is that you get the service that you need to sort things out in the best way possible.

 We can advise you on the legal implications of relationship breakdown including divorce and separation.
-We can guide you through the process and deal with associated issues along the way (including financial matters and arrangements for your children).
+We can guide you through the process and deal with associated issues along the way, including financial matters and arrangements for your children.

 We have children law specialists here who work with our divorce team to put arrangements in place for the future of the family.